MewsSystems/developers/jobs/Backend/Task/DotNet/ExchangeRateProviderSolution/Readme.md

 2) I would double check and make sure that api.cnb.cz is really published by CNB and which limitations it has.
 3) I would add .Net Web Api project to provider exchange rates to clients via rest api instead of direct data base access.
 4) I would rewrite service worker using Domain Driven Develpment methodology.
+5) I would Add integration and unit tests